811NW 20th Avenue Suite 104, Portland, OR

 associations, a federal "privacy" law (HIPAA), and a US Supreme Court

 ruling in 1996-- regarding therapy.
-This article offers a general overview of
+This article offers a general

 these issues.
 Other related articles include my "Privacy